 Canva online whiteboard templates

 Canva has tons, and tons of templates including a number of online whiteboard templates, many of which are free to use.
 There are templates for problem solving, story writing, brainstorming and more.
 Some, such as the project journey, are interactive too.
 You can present your whiteboard directly from Canva, share a viewable link, embed on a website, or invite others to collaborate on your board.
-If you like the template design you can also download it as an image and add it as the background in Jamboard or Slides, or PowerPoint too!
+If you like the template design you can also download it as an image and add it as the background in FigJam, or Slides, or PowerPoint too!

-Jamboard templates
+FigJam templates

 Slides Mania Jams and Slides template